puzzle/ansible-training/content/labs/04.3/_index.en.md

 - Start the service only if the service is not started.
 (The output of `systemctl status httpd` doesn't contains the string "Active: inactive (dead)")

 {{% notice note %}}
 `systemctl status` returns status `failed` when a service is not running.
-Therefore we use `ignore_errors: true` in the corresponding task to let ansible continue anyways.
+Therefore we use `ignore_errors: true` in the corresponding task to let Ansible continue anyways.
 {{% /notice %}}

 ### Task 5 (Advanced)